 Rural Bulk Water Supply charges are for the maintenance of rural bulk water infrastructure as well as the delivery of bulk water to customers.
 Prices are established on a valley-by-valley basis, reflecting the cost to those customers to collect, store and deliver water.
 These functions are undertaken by WaterNSW.

 IPART completed its most recent review in September 2021 to take effect from 1 October 2021.
+These prices are reviewed annually and IPART NSW have just approved a 5.1% inflation increase for the 2022-23 water year.

 Current pricing for Rural Bulk Water charges for the Gwydir Valley are: